-This warning light appears with an audible alarm tone when a major engine system problem exists.
+This warning light appears with an audible alarm tone when the 48 V generator (MX-13 CARB engines only) has failed or when a major engine system problem exists.

 If the stop engine warning light turns on, a serious engine system problem has occurred.
 Safely stop the vehicle and turn OFF the ignition.
 Do not drive the vehicle until the vehicle has been serviced.
 Failure to comply may result in death, personal injury, equipment damage, or property damage.